Bobby Brink

-Bobby Orr Brink (born July 8, 2001) is an American professional ice hockey right wing for the Philadelphia Flyers of the National Hockey League (NHL).
-The Flyers selected him in the second round, with the 34th overall pick, of the 2019 NHL entry draft.
+Bobby Orr Brink (born July 8, 2001) is an American professional ice hockey player who is a right winger for the Minnesota Wild of the National Hockey League (NHL).
+He previously played for the Philadelphia Flyers of the NHL.
+The Flyers selected Brink in the second round, with the 34th overall pick, of the 2019 NHL entry draft.
 Brink has also represented the United States men's national junior ice hockey team at two IIHF World Junior Championships.

 Raised in Minnetonka, Minnesota, Brink helped take Minnetonka High School to its first ice hockey championship in 2018.
 The next year, he was named the United States Hockey League (USHL) Forward of the Year for his 68-point season with the Sioux City Musketeers.
 From there, Brink spent three years with the Denver Pioneers.
 His college ice hockey career culminated with an NCAA tournament championship, the NCAA scoring title, and the NCHC Player of the Year award in 2022.
 Brink made his NHL debut in 2022, but injury and inconsistency relegated him to the American Hockey League (AHL) for long stretches until the 2024–25 season.